olimorris/onedarkpro.nvim/README.md

 }
 ```

-Alternatively, you can specify colors by the theme's background color:
+Alternatively, you can specify colors by the colorscheme's background color:

 ```lua
 colors = {